Stable Systems with Power Law Conditions for Poisson Hail: Behaviors around the Critical Curve

-Since $d>\alpha\beta$, the \edtfff{rate} for $E_{i,n}$ goes to infinity as $i$ increases.
-As these jobs have spatial size larger than the \edtfff{$\frac{R_i}{2}$}, there is an admissible path \edtfff{$\gamma$ with $\gamma\left([n \frac{\tau_i}{4} ,(n+1)\frac{\tau_i}{4}]\right)$} inside $I_{i,n}$ intersecting all $E_{i,n}$ jobs.
-Therefore, we get that which goes to 1 as $i$ goes to $\infty$.
-By the Law of Large Numbers for independent random variables $(E_{i,n})$, we get that for any $l>0$, there is an $i$ sufficiently large, which is enough to show that the system is unstable. \end{enumerate} \end{proof} \begin{remark}\edtf{We have the following two remarks on workload $W(t,x)$, the proofs are extensions of arguments in the above proof, and we will omit their details.} \begin{enumerate} \item In the proof of first case, we use the fact that the parameter $\beta$ is \textit{strictly} smaller than $d$, which implies the $d+1-\frac{\epsilon}{2}$-th moment of $\tau$ is infinite.
+\begin{remark}We have the following two remarks on workload $W(t,x)$, the proofs are extensions of arguments in the above proof, and we {omit} their details. \begin{enumerate} \item In the proof of first case, we use the fact that the parameter $\beta$ is \textit{strictly} smaller than $d$, which implies the $d+1-\frac{\epsilon}{2}$-th moment of $\tau$ is infinite.
 In fact, with an extra amount of work, we can show that the model is unstable with the condition that $\tau$ has an infinite $d+1$-th moment, so that there are also unstable models with parameters $(\alpha,\beta)$ on the boundary of regions II,III, (i.e. $\beta=d$).
 Similarly, we can also \edtf{show that} the model is unstable with the condition that $R$ has an infinite $d$-th moment, when $\alpha =0$. \item When \edtfff{$\alpha <0$}, the workload $W(t,\mathbf{0})$ is infinite almost surely, for any $t>0$. \end{enumerate} \end{remark}